InnocentusLime/innocentusLime.github.io/content/blog/rust_arconoid.md

 If you browse [the examples](https://macroquad.rs/examples/), hosted on the macroquad website -- you will find that they work on `WebAssembly` supporting mobile devices without any problems at a quite comfortable FPS.
 Some examples that do not require keyboard input can even be interracted with.
 However, these are just application examples.
 This blogpost is about `Boring Arcanoid` -- a simple arcanoid clone written with `macroquad` that can be played **both** on phones and PCs.

 The application is a single standalone `WebAssembly` module, that detects the platform it is run on at runtime and adjusts the conrols and ui accordingly.
+Essentially, that means that a game written this way can be effortlessly served through a super simple static HTTP server.
+Thus, making it a perfect for uploading such games to websites like `itch.io`!

 # Miniquad plugin API